Skip to main content

 site_id: Website's Site ID as per Matomo account.

-Note: This is an incremental source method and loads the "last_date" from the state of last pipeline run.
+Note: This is an incremental source method and loads the "last_date" from the state of the last pipeline run.

-Source matomo_visits:
+Source matomo_visits

 def matomo_visits(